 As a fine artist, Holmer has always been interested in the tension between the systems man has created to describe and understand phenomenon in the natural world, and the variations that are part of all natural and living things.
 It is this endless variation that has interested her, as well as the transient nature of most materials.
 Therefore, she has often made works only meant to last a short time, reusing parts of other works and celebrating the impermanence of work, thinking of those works as part of the process of memory and experience in time.
 Her interest in this also stems from a love of music, her studies of jazz and her musical compositions.

 Most of the work on this site has been exhibited in gallery settings.
-More work in archives will be added shortly.
-You may request a CV if desired.
-Questions are invited.
+You may request a CV if desired, but I wish this to be primarily a visual experience; I'm always available for questions or inquiries.
+Updates to the site are ongoing.

 ~ Martie Holmer 2018